-Testing revealed an open ground (ungrounded receptacles) in the kitchen desk area.
+Testing revealed open ground (ungrounded receptacle) in the master bedroom bathroom.
 Open grounds are a potential hazard and could damage some electronic equipment.
 All receptacles with open grounds should be repaired in accordance with applicable electrical codes.

-There are several loose receptacles throughout the home.
-This is a potential shock and a fire hazard.
-All loose receptacles should be repaired as necessary.
+The cover plate is loose from the exterior receptacle.
+This is a shock and fire hazard.
+The weather tight cover should be secured.

 A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
-The installation of additional GFCI protection in the garage, bathrooms and exterior receptacles is recommended.
+The installation of additional GFCI protection in the garage, all bathrooms and exterior receptacles is recommended.